 IN THIS SECTION:

-At present, the Cabildo is understood to be the college of priests, erected by the Apostolic See, which is responsible for maintaining the worship and celebrating the liturgical functions in that church.
+At present, the Chapter (Cabildo) is understood to be the college of priests, erected by the Apostolic See, which is responsible for maintaining the worship and celebrating the liturgical functions in that church.
 It is also responsible for fulfilling those offices that the law or the bishop entrusts to it, being a collegiate corporation with public juridical personality of the Church and with civil juridical personality in accordance with the legislation in force.

 From its origins, the Chapter established in the Cathedral of Seville was directly supervised by Ferdinand III and his successors in the Castilian monarchy.
-Ferdinand III and his son Alfonso X are at the origin of the great privileges and rents that are the basis for the preeminence and prominent role of the see of Seville and its metropolitan Chapter in the following centuries.
+Fernando III and his son Alfonso X are at the origin of the great privileges and rents that are the basis for the preeminence and prominent role of the see of Seville and its metropolitan Chapter in the following centuries.

 The first endowment of Ferdinand III for the Cathedral of Seville, whose original document is kept in the Archive, laid the foundations of the patrimony of the chapter clergy, which was endowed with the tithe of the almojarifazgo of the city of Seville and its entire archbishopric, It granted the town of Cantillana and different rents located in Chillón, Solúcar and Tejada as well as the parias that the king of Granada had to pay for its vassalage, granting it the same privileges and exemptions that the Cathedral of Toledo had.